lablup/raftify/README.md

-# raftify
+# Raftify

 ⚠️ WARNING: This library is in a very experimental stage.
 The API could be broken.

-raftify is a *high-level* implementation of [Raft](https://raft.github.io/), developed with the goal of making it easy and straightforward to integrate the Raft algorithm.
+Raftify is a *high-level* implementation of [Raft](https://raft.github.io/), developed with the goal of making it easy and straightforward to integrate the Raft algorithm.

 It uses [tikv/raft-rs](https://github.com/tikv/raft-rs) and gRPC for the network layer and [heed](https://github.com/meilisearch/heed) (LMDB wrapper) for the storage layer.